rfo909/RForth/ForthTutorial.md

   (store HERE into data local variable)
   HERE => data

-  (allocate 2 cells worth of data - advanced HERE by 4 bytes) 2 CELLS allot
+  (allocate 2 cells worth of data - advances HERE by 4 bytes) 2 CELLS allot

   (write value into the first cell)